rrmhearts/bashrc/README.md

 ```
 sudo apt install fortune verse silversearcher-ag screenfetch libgnome2-bin diatheke
 ```

+## New features!
+Now reads the Savoy Declaration!

+## Retired features
 In addition, the tool timg is needed for the commented out initial splash image.
 Binary is under usr/ for x86_64.
 However, here is the instructions to install on your own
 ```
 git clone https://github.com/hzeller/timg.git